In CDC bird flu mix-up, U.S. agency cites sloppy science, failed reporting

-NEW YORK (Reuters) - A U.S. government scientist working with bird flu rushed through lab procedures in order to get to a staff meeting, setting off what could have been a fatal mishap, health officials said on Friday.
+NEW YORK, Aug 15 (Reuters) - A U.S. government scientist working with bird flu rushed through a procedure designed to ensure safety, allotting only about half the time necessary, in order to get to a staff meeting, health officials said on Friday.

-CDC released the report of its investigation of the avian flu incident and said disciplinary action is under consideration.
-The agency is under congressional scrutiny over repeated safety lapses, including the potential exposure of scores of its workers to live anthrax bacteria in June.
+The CDC disclosed on Friday details from its investigation of the avian flu incident.
+The agency is under congressional scrutiny over repeated safety lapses, including the potential exposure of its workers to live anthrax bacteria in June.

+A CDC spokesman said disciplinary action against those involved in the avian flu incident is under consideration.

 “The matter needs to be referred for civil and/or criminal investigation,” said biologist Richard Ebright of Rutgers University, an expert in biosafety who testified before Congress last month on the CDC lapses.

-According to the report, CDC shipped the avian flu sample from its Atlanta campus to a USDA poultry lab in Athens, Georgia, in March, and scientists there began using it in research in May.
+According to the report, CDC shipped the avian flu sample from its Atlanta campus to a USDA poultry lab in March, and scientists there began using it in research in May.

 When the supposedly non-lethal viruses killed an entire flock of chickens, a USDA scientist sequenced the genome of the virus.
 That revealed it was not low-pathogenicity H9N2, as CDC said, but highly pathogenic H5N1, which has killed hundreds of people since 2013.